grayresearch/CX/CHARTER.md

 culminating in the
 [Draft Proposed RISC-V Composable Custom Extensions Specification](https://raw.githubusercontent.com/grayresearch/CX/main/spec/spec.pdf), proposed as a basis / starting point for the TGs work.
-In 2023, the SIG moved to RISC-V International's Tech HC, and now proposes to undertake to standardize the work as one or more RVI TGs.
+In 2023, the SIG moved to RISC-V International's Technology Horizontal Committee, and now proposes to undertake to standardize the work as one or more RVI TGs.